Nolan Arenado Player Props: Cardinals vs. Marlins

 Nolan Arenado At The Plate

-- Among the qualifying hitters in MLB play, he ranks 37th in batting average, 86th in on-base percentage, and 31st in slugging.
+- He ranks 39th in batting average, 89th in on base percentage, and 33rd in slugging among the qualified hitters in MLB action.

-- Arenado is batting .467 with one homer during his last outings and is on a five-game hitting streak.
+- Arenado is batting .375 with one homer during his last games and is riding a six-game hitting streak.

-- Arenado has had an RBI in 31 games this season (39.2%), including 14 multi-RBI outings (17.7%).
+- Arenado has driven in a run in 32 games this year (40.0%), including 14 games with more than one RBI (17.5%).
 He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 31 of 79 games this year, and more than once 5 times.
+- He has scored in 38.8% of his games this season, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.